shingonati0n/xivomega/README.md

 Special Thanks:

- Soreepeong for creating the original Mitigator script and Alexander Bankjaneo for inspiring this by creating the Docker version of the mitigator.
+- Soreepeong for creating the original Mitigator script and Alexander
+- Bankjaneo for inspiring this by creating the Docker version of the mitigator.
+- bnnuy for testing

 License
 -------